Bollards: Why & What

 Bollards are like icebergs.
 Some bollards are not placed deep into the ground or very strong, and might deform under a vehicle impact.
 Some bollards are quite firmly placed.

-1. This was the city engineer of Loveland, but I’ve had direct, 1:1 conversations with the city engineer in Golden after parents in a local neighborhood demanded a meeting about the dangerous road that their kids were walking to school alongside.
+This was the city engineer of a local municipality, and I’ve had direct, 1:1 conversations with the city engineer in {another municipality in which I lived/owned property} after parents in a local neighborhood demanded a meeting about the dangerous road that their kids were walking to school alongside.
 The engineer said ‘due to traffic count data, the road does not qualify for any state-funded improvements’, which is obviously a 🖕🏻 to the kids he was failing.
 There are many cheap was to slow traffic without speed bumps, police, cameras, signs, and half million dollar increments of spending, but people committed to bad plans will use their poor imagination as a reason for why something must not be done.
-He gave me permission to run my own road experiments, though, which I did, and it worked great. example 1, example 2, example 3
+He gave me permission to run my own road experiments, though, which I did, and it worked great. example 1, example 2, example 3. ↩

 💬 Comments